Cheesecake Factory Recipes

 How To Make Chicken Madeira Recipe

-1. Prepare the Chicken: Slice the large chicken breasts in half horizontally to create 4 thinner cutlets.
-Place them between plastic wrap and pound to an even 1/4-inch thickness.
+1. Prepare the chicken: Slice the large chicken breasts in half horizontally to create four thinner cutlets.
+Place them between two sheets of clingfilm and pound them with a rolling pin to an even 6mm (1/4-inch) thickness.
 Season both sides with 1/2 tsp salt and black pepper.

-2. Sear the Chicken: In a large, oven-safe skillet, heat 1 tbsp butter and 1 tbsp olive oil over medium-high heat.
-Add the chicken cutlets and cook for 3-5 minutes per side, or until golden brown and cooked through.
-Remove the chicken to a plate and set aside.
+2. Sear the chicken: Heat 15g (1/2oz) butter and 15ml (1tbsp) olive oil in a large, oven-safe skillet over medium-high heat.
+Add the chicken cutlets and cook for 3 to 5 minutes per side until they are golden brown and reach an internal temperature of 75°C (165°F).
+Remove the chicken to a plate and set it aside.

-3. Sauté the Mushrooms and Onions: In the same skillet, melt 1 tbsp butter and the remaining 1 tbsp olive oil.
-Add the sliced mushrooms and cook, undisturbed, for 5 minutes.
-Stir and cook for another 3-5 minutes until deeply browned.
-Add the diced onion and cook for 3-4 minutes until softened.
+3. Sauté the mushrooms and onions: Melt another 15g (1/2oz) butter and the remaining 15ml (1tbsp) olive oil in the same skillet.
+Add the sliced mushrooms and leave them alone for 5 minutes so they brown.
+Stir and cook for another 3 to 5 minutes until they are dark, then add the diced onion and cook for 4 minutes until soft.

-4. Build the Sauce Base: Add the minced garlic and 2 tbsp chopped parsley to the pan.
-Cook for 1 minute until fragrant.
+4. Build the sauce base: Add the minced garlic and 2 tbsp chopped parsley to the pan.
+Stir the mixture for 1 minute until you can smell the garlic but it hasn’t turned brown.

-5. Deglaze and Reduce: Pour the Madeira wine into the pan, using a wooden spoon to scrape all the browned bits from the bottom of the skillet.
-Bring to a boil and let it simmer, reducing for 8-10 minutes, or until the wine is syrupy and reduced by about half.
+5. Deglaze and reduce: Pour the Madeira wine into the pan and scrape up the bits from the bottom with a wooden spoon.
+Bring the liquid to a boil and let it simmer for 8 to 10 minutes until the wine is syrupy and has reduced by half.

-6. Simmer the Sauce: Add the beef broth and bring to a simmer.
-Cook for another 10-15 minutes, or until the sauce has reduced and thickened.
+6. Simmer the sauce: Add the beef broth and bring the mixture back to a simmer.
+Let it cook for another 10 to 15 minutes until the liquid reduces and starts to look thick.

-7. Finish the Cream Sauce: Reduce the heat to low.
-Stir in the heavy cream and the remaining 1 tbsp of butter.
-Season the sauce with the remaining 1/4 tsp salt and pepper.
+7. Finish the cream sauce: Reduce the heat to low and stir in the double cream and the final 15g (1/2oz) of butter.
+Season the sauce with 1/4 tsp salt and a little more pepper.

-8. Assemble the Dish: Place the seared chicken breasts back into the skillet with the sauce.
-Arrange the blanched asparagus spears on top of the chicken.
+8. Assemble the dish: Place the seared chicken breasts back into the skillet so they are sitting in the sauce.
+Arrange the blanched asparagus spears on top of the chicken pieces.
 Sprinkle the shredded mozzarella evenly over the chicken and asparagus.

-10. Serve: Garnish with extra fresh parsley and serve immediately, spooning extra sauce over the top.
+10. Serve: Garnish the pan with extra fresh parsley and serve the chicken immediately.
+Spoon plenty of the mushroom sauce over each portion.

 Chicken Madeira Recipe